muskit/H3VR-TNH-Quality-of-Life-Improvements/Assets/README.md

 For any issues/ideas, please create an issue on the GitHub repo (linked on Thunderstore page).

 ## Changelog
+1.1.3
+* [TNH] Fixed wrist stats still trying to look at the camera in the game over area

+1.1.2
+* [TNH] Wrist stats can now tilt towards the camera, making it less awkward to read

 1.1.1
 * Fixed wave counter text not showing up during a hold